 Celia: Ah, yes.
 Paper.
 Against her father.

 Celia doesn’t point it out to her mom.

 GM: “I’ll call Pete about it,” she declares.
 “He asked me to.
 If I have any problems.”

 “But your dad won’t, I don’t think.
 Bad for his public image.
 It’ll be enough headache just to sweep the arrest under the rug.”

 Celia: “You think that’s what he’s going to do?
 Sweep it under the rug?”

 GM: “Viv said the law is very likely to be on our side here, with the amount of evidence we have.”

-“I’m not ever about to say what your father did to you was a good thing, but she said having that second incident and so well-documented would really help a lot.
-What he did to me might’ve been a felony, but so many years ago, she said it just wouldn’t go as far with the DA.
+“I’m not ever about to say what your father did to you was a good thing.
+But she said having that second incident and so well-documented would help a lot.
+What he did to me might’ve been a felony, but so many years ago, she said it wouldn’t go as far with the DA.
 Even if it is still within statute of limitations.”

 Celia: “So the whole thing hinges on my experience.
 Which, you know, the kids are going to lie about.
 Isabel is going to lie about.
 Because she idolizes him.”